Quantum-enabled communication without a phase reference

 {\em Exact solution for a pure dephasing channel.---} We begin our analyses with a pure dephasing channel in the absence of additional noise ($N_B=0, \kappa=1$).
-The HSW classical capacity $ C(\Phi_{m})/m=g(E) $ can be solved~\cite{fanizza2020classical}, where $g(n)=(n+1)\log(n+1)-n\log n$ is the entropy of a thermal state with mean photon number $n$.
-Extending to the EA case is much more involved due to the complication from entanglement adding to the non-Gaussian nature of the problem; our first result is an exact solution of the EA capacity of the pure dephasing channel $\Phi_m$.
-As $\Phi_m$ is projective in the total photon number bases, we can reduce the optimization in Eq.~\eqref{CE_mutual} to an optimization over the $m$-mode photon number distribution $P_{\bm n}$, leading to~\cite{supp} \be C_{\rm EA}(\Phi_m)=\max_{P_{\bm n}} 2H\left(\{P_{\bm n}\}_{\bm n}\right)-H\left(\{P_n^t\}_n\right) \ee under the energy constraint $ \sum_n nP_n^t=mE $, with the total photon number distribution $P_n^t=\sum_{|\bm n|=n} P_{\bm n}$.
-For $m=1$, we can immediately see that $C_{\rm EA}(\Phi_m)=C(\Phi_m)$ due to $P_n^t=P_{|\bm n|}$; therefore entanglement does not increase the rate for the single-mode dephasing case.
-As a thermal state maximizes the von Neumann entropy given the energy constraint, we can directly obtain an upper bound as $C_{\rm EA}(\Phi_m)\le 2mg(E)=2C(\Phi_{m})$.
+The HSW classical capacity $ C(\Phi_{m})/m=g(E) $ can be solved~\cite{fanizza2020classical}, where $g(n)=(n+1)\log_2(n+1)-n\log_2 n$ is the entropy of a thermal state with mean photon number $n$.
+Extending to the \QZ{quantum-enabled case} is much more involved due to the complication from entanglement adding to the non-Gaussian nature of the problem; our first result is an exact solution of the \QZ{quantum capacity and EA capacity} of the pure dephasing channel $\Phi_m$.
+As $\Phi_m$ is projective in the total photon number bases \QZ{and Hadamard}, we can reduce the optimization in \QZ{Eqs.~\eqref{Q_capacity} and \eqref{CE_mutual}} to an optimization over the $m$-mode photon number distribution $P_{\bm n}$, leading to~\cite{supp} \QZ{ } under the energy constraint $ \sum_n nP_n^t=mE $, with the total photon number distribution $P_n^t=\sum_{|\bm n|=n} P_{\bm n}$.
+For $m=1$, we can immediately see that \QZ{$Q\left(\Phi_m\right)=0$ and} $C_{\rm EA}(\Phi_m)=C(\Phi_m)$ due to $P_n^t=P_{|\bm n|}$; therefore \QZ{quantum advantage in absence of phase reference is impossible for the single-mode case}.
+As a thermal state maximizes the von Neumann entropy given the energy constraint, we can directly obtain an upper bound as \QZ{$Q\left(\Phi_m\right)\le mg(E)$} and $C_{\rm EA}(\Phi_m)\le 2mg(E)=2C(\Phi_{m})$.